andrewjmurphy/csgo_admin_page/README.md

 # csgo_admin_page
 A php based web front end to manage a Counter Strike Global Offensive server.
 We used this for internal games of Counter Strike GO at my company.
-People wanted to change the map or game time, but were unwilling or unable to RCON into the server and run the neccessary admin commands.
+People wanted to change the map or game type, but were unwilling or unable to RCON into the server and run the neccessary admin commands.
 We wanted a quick and easy front end to perform the most common admin tasks, so I created this tool.

 Functions: